PavanRangani/docs/docs/prd/tasks/task-instance.md

 ### Entity
 It's a mandatory field.
 Any Legal entity of the above selected Family

+### Template Name
+Applicable only for `Multi-Step` task type.
+Multi-Step template of the application.

+### Sub-Tasks
+Applicable only for `Multi-Step` task type.
+Sub-Tasks have these types of fields: `Category`, `Sub-Task Name`, `Responsible`, `Due Date`, `Status`.

+#### Category
+There are some pre-defind category of the Sub-Task.
+There are 5 types of categories: `Accounting`, `Client service`, `Advisory`, `Investments`, `Investment Ops`

+#### Sub-Task Name
+Name of the Sub-Task.
+It's a mandatory field.
+No restriction for adding a same name Sub-Task

+#### Responsible
+Name of the user whose responsible to complete the Sub-Task as done.

+#### Due Date
+The date by which the Sub-Task must be successfully completed.
+It should be less than the due date of the parent task.
+Past date is also not allowed.

+#### Status
+Possible values are same as a Parent task status.
+Only one difference is, here status can be changed freely.
+User can set any status anytime.

 ### Section
 It's a mandatory field.